paperbonsai/breakdance-hide-topbar/README.md

 - Adds a 'show' button to toggle the topbar back on
 - Adds a 'close' button to elements panel
 - Ensures sidebars are always visible
+- Adds a button to open the frontend in a new tab (next to the settings button)
+- Script now loads only in the builder for optimized performance.
+- Adds a page with builder sidebars settings (in admin → settings)

 ## Installation